Npurnomo/Foundations-of-FinTech-Projects/README.md

 # Foundations-of-FinTech-Projects
 Assignments for Foundations of FinTech subject (https://handbook.unimelb.edu.au/2020/subjects/fnce30012) by Nico Purnomo

 Semester 2 2019.
+Language : Python.

 I do not own the datasets for all the projects.

 What I did :
 - Exploratory data analysis